Your body is constantly communicating with you. When something’s wrong or out of balance, you'll know it.

 Regular acupuncture treatments can also help insomnia.
 Certain points in the body can instil calmness.
 Botanical herbs or hormone replacement therapy can be effective options, too.
 When it comes to sleeping better, a Naturopathic Doctor can give you the tools and resources you need.

 While many people focus on treating blemishes from the outside, naturopathic medicine addresses the root cause.

 “The cause of acne can be related to hormones, bacteria, medications, and genetics,” Saira explains.
 “Or from excess estrogen, insulin resistance, androgen excess, liver congestion, food sensitivities, or gut imbalance.”

 Regardless of your age, acne is a challenging problem to deal with.
 If you’re tired of testing anti-acne products from the store and having no luck, consider a naturopathic approach instead.

 Acne isn’t the only skin-related health problem that naturopathic medicine can treat.
-Early signs of aging can begin to appear early in life.
+Another problem many people start to notice is the early signs of aging.

 Lines, wrinkles, and a dull complexion aren’t a welcome sight for anyone.
-But for Saira, aging skin is one of her favourite things to treat.
+Luckily, for Saira, aging skin is one of her favourite things to treat.

 “Facial acupuncture is a great tool for this,” she says.
 “It helps with fine lines and wrinkles, helps brightens complexion, treat acne, and decreases puffiness around the face.
 Especially the eyes.”